Call Us/Whatsapp Us: +65 8385 9933 | Email: aman@amanengineering.com.sg for inquiry and free quotation

 Role of the Building and Construction Authority in Enforcing Safety Standards and Regulations

-The Building and Construction Authority (BCA) in Singapore plays a vital role in ensuring the safety and well-being of construction workers, as well as the general public, by enforcing safety standards and regulations in the building and construction industry.
+The Building and Construction Authority (BCA) in Singapore plays a vital role in ensuring the safety and well-being of construction workers, as well as the general public, by enforcing safety standards and regulations in the building and construction industry, including the bca periodic structural inspection framework established under Singapore’s building control regime for periodic structural inspection psi compliance.

-The BCA also provides training and education programs for construction workers, supervisors, and management personnel to equip them with the necessary knowledge and skills to identify and mitigate potential safety hazards.
+The BCA also provides training and education programs for construction workers, supervisors, and management personnel to equip its team with the necessary knowledge and skills to maintain current standards and practices and identify and mitigate potential safety hazards.

 Consequences of Non-Compliance with BCA Regulations for Building Owners and Occupants